-After the success of Shaun of the Dead (2004), Simon Pegg was asked whether he was going to be pursuing a career in Hollywood, to which he laughed and replied "it's not like I am going to be in Mission Impossible III".
+After the success of Shaun of the Dead (2004), Simon Pegg was asked whether he was going to be pursuing a career in Hollywood, to which he laughed and replied "It's not like I'm going to be in Mission: Impossible III".

-Stuntman Steven Scott Wheatley sued Paramount and Tom Cruise's production company for gross negligence after the pyrotechnics in a stunt he was involved in went wrong and he was engulfed in a ball of flame.
-Wheatley suffered burns over 60% of his body.
+Special effects technician Steven Scott Wheatley sued Paramount Pictures and Tom Cruise's production company for gross negligence after the pyrotechnics in a stunt in which he was involved went wrong and he was engulfed in a ball of flame.
+Wheatley suffered third-degree burns over sixty percent of his body.